Ronan-EruiniBennett/GymLogbookAnalytics/README.md

 - Integrated Cognito authentication with API Gateway and frontend JavaScript
 - Designed and implemented an end-to-end serverless data pipeline
 - Structured SQL queries to extract meaningful insights from workout data
 - Developed an understanding of how data formatting impacts downstream analytics systems
+- Leveraged AI-assisted development tools to generate, debug, and refine Lambda functions, infrastructure configuration, and frontend logic, accelerating prototyping while validating system behaviour